Conti Ransomware

 Encryption and further actions

-Exactly after the injection, Conti ransomware manages to delete all Volume Shadow Copies that are present in your system.
+Exactly after the injection, Conti ransomware manages to delete all Volume Shadow Copies that are present in the system.
 These copies are, exactly, the copies of your system disk drive with all files stored on it.
-Hence, it is pretty easy to use it to get some of the files back - but not with the case of Conti.
+This could be a pretty easy way to roll back malicious changes and recover the files - but not with the case of Conti.
 Meanwhile, the majority of other ransomware variants do the same - cybercriminals who develop them know perfectly about that feature.

 The encryption mechanism used by Conti ransomware is ChaCha20.
 The encryption module is capable of using up to 32 threads of your processor, so the more powerful your system is - the faster the encryption happens.
 Deals a blow to the companies who purchase Threadripper CPUs for some purposes!